 When you become an employee, you gain the legal right to various benefits and opportunities.
-These can help you save money on your federal income tax return, take time off without being fired when a family member gets sick, and adopt a child, among other things.
+These can help you save money on your federal income tax return, take time off without being fired when a family member gets sick, you adopt a child, among other things.
 Your employer may help out, but it's generally your responsibility to act.
 This final section explains the programs available, and what to do to make them work for you and your family.
 Form W-2 lists all wages paid by your employer and the total amount of tax deductions made during the calendar year.
 It is used to complete your federal income tax return and any state or local income tax returns that are required.
 Your employer reports the information on your W-2 to the Social Security Administration so your Social Security account can be credited.
-The Social Security Administration then passes the information on to the IRS.
+The Social Security Administration then passes the information to the IRS.

-If you use a professional tax return preparer, accountant, or return preparation company to file your taxes, make sure you give them all your W-2 forms at the start.
+If you use a professional tax return preparer, accountant, or return preparation company to file your taxes, make sure you give them all of your W-2 forms at the start.
 Do not substitute your final pay stub of the year for your W-2 because some of the information on the pay stub may have changed before you received your W-2.
 Each employer you worked for during the year must give you a W-2, even if you only worked for the employer for one day.
 If any of the following conditions applied to you during the previous calendar year, your employer has to get your W-2 in the mail to you by January 31 of the current year:

 - You received payment from your employer for work you performed.
-This payment could have taken the form of wages, tips, or some other kind of compensation. - You had federal income, Social Security, and Medicare taxes withheld from your pay. - You would have had income taxes withheld from your pay, but the number of withholding allowances you claimed on your W-4 was so high that no taxes were deducted. - You would have had to pay income taxes, but you realized you were exempt from withholding.
+This payment could have taken the form of wages, tips, or some other kind of compensation. - You had federal income, Social Security, and Medicare taxes withheld from your pay. - You would have had income taxes withheld from your pay, but you had a 2019 or earlier W-4 on file with your employer on which you claimed 0 or 1 withholding allowances, which resulted in no taxes being deducted. - You would have had to pay income taxes, but you realized you were exempt from withholding.